jolyphil/btmembers/README.md

 #### Data frame `inst`

-The data frame `inst` contains records on functions occupied by members inside institutions of the Bundestag.
+The data frame `inst` contains records of functions occupied by members inside institutions of the Bundestag.
 Each row represents a member-term-function.
 Members might have had multiple functions during the same term (N<sub>functions</sub> &gt; N<sub>terms</sub> &gt;